Our Guide to How Restaurant Tech Guides Your Eating Habits

 In many cases, the first thing you encounter when entering a restaurant is the host station.
 There you’re either directed to seating or given an opportunity to get on a waitlist.
 In the past, hosts provided this glancing at the crowd and surveying a handwritten list.
 Front-of-House (FoH) technology has dramatically minimized that kind of guesswork.
 FoH systems can connect to the BoH, meaning that restaurant staff can see pain points in service, and offer informed responses to guests.

-In many cases, these systems offer waitlisting or reservation functionality.
+In many cases, these systems offer restaurant reservation and table management functionality.
 Here, customers can get in line without having to wait in person.
 That allows guests the opportunity to leave as needed, as they can receive SMS texts.
 In turn, that can inform a potential guest of their options, while helping them make the best possible dining choice.

 Another pain point for guests in their dining journey is placing and later paying for an order.
 In both cases, there are technological solutions that are increasingly more sophisticated.
 Early versions of self-serve restaurant kiosks afforded guests the freedom to choose from an array of dishes cafeteria-style.
 Modern stations allow guests to select their menu options without waitstaff or counter service.